WAJoseph/christian-martyrs-honor/docs/test_plan.md

 # Test Plan and NFR Verification

-This document maps each Non-Functional Requirement (NFR) / NDR to concrete test cases, recommended tools, and acceptance criteria.
+This document maps each Non-Functional Requirement NFR to concrete test cases, recommended tools, and acceptance criteria.
 It also lists example test snippets and how to run them.

 ## Overview